ranemirusG/toolbox-notes/infosec/XSS.md

 ## Reflected XSS
+The server-side application processes data from a request and echoes the data in the response.

 User-supplied data in an HTTP request is included in the webpage source without any validation.
 The JavaScript is executed because it is in the HTTP response

 Only affects the person making the web request.